 Please view the NIH Research Career Program Awards by Investigator spreadsheet to find data available on the NIH Research Training Opportunities: Outcome and Administration Information website in a spreadsheet.

-The categories include those that were, over time, requested by Congress and other Federal agencies for reporting to Congress and the public.
+The more than 300 categories included on the Categorical Spending page are those that were, over time, requested by Congress, the White House, advocacy groups, and NIH leadership for reporting to government and the public.

 Can new research areas, diseases, or conditions be added to the list of spending categories?